-4. Configuration not recommended, all unused pins must be kept at a fixed voltage: using the output mode of the I/O for example and leaving the I/O unconnected on the board or an external pull-up or pull-down resistor (see Figure 69).
-Data based on design simulation and/or technology characteristics, not tested in production.
+4. Configuration not recommended, all unused pins must be kept at a fixed voltage: using the output mode of the I/O for example or an external pull-up or pull-down resistor (see Figure 65).
+Static peak current value taken at a fixed V{IN} value, based on design simulation and technology characteristics, not tested in production.
+This value depends on V{DD} and temperature values.

-5. The $R{PU}$ pull-up equivalent resistor is based on a resistive transistor (corresponding $I{PU}$ current characteristics described in Figure 70).
+5. The R{PU} pull-up equivalent resistor is based on a resistive transistor (corresponding I{PU} current characteristics described in Figure 66).